gbr-azv/Delivery-Website/docs/credentials/README.md

-This json file (credentials.json) is only used to show fictitious users already registered in the database, for login and authentication testing purposes.
+This json file (credentials.json) is used for testing only.
+It contains users and their respective data, both fictitious, which you can use to facilitate application testing operations, such as registration, login and other CRUD operations.